Workflow run page

 Live updates

-When viewing a run that is still in progress, the page automatically refreshes the run data every 5 seconds.
+When viewing a run that is still in progress or in CANCELLING state, the page automatically refreshes the run data every 5 seconds.
 You can watch nodes transition from "in progress" to "success" or "failed" in real-time.
 Polling stops once the run completes.

 Inspecting node details